lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 ## Positional Memoization

 Someone performance-conscious might see the above code and point out that we are creating a completely new tree every time we run `compose`.
-For large applications, this will create a lot of garbage on each successive pass.
+For large applications, this will create a lot of unnecessary allocations on each successive pass.
 From a correctness standpoint, it also means that if any of those nodes have any private state, it will not be preserved each time we rebuild the hierarchy.

 There are several ways to go about fixing this, but Compose utilizes a technique we call “Positional Memoization”.
 Much of Compose’s architecture is built around this concept, so let’s try to build up a solid mental model of how it works.